sercrod/sercrod/docs/reference/reserved-and-transient.md

 ## 1) Reserved directive attributes

-These attribute names are reserved for Nablla and must not be repurposed for application data or other libraries on the same element.
+These attribute names are reserved for Sercrod and must not be repurposed for application data or other libraries on the same element.
 The `n-` form is equivalent to the `*` form.

 - Control flow: `*if`, `*elseif`, `*else`, `*switch`, `*case`, `*case.break`, `*break`, `*default`
 - Iteration: `*each`, `*for`